Snedashkovsky/cybergift/README.md

 ## Cyberpunks

 There are groups that create a revolution without regard to trends.
 These groups include Urbit, Foam and Dragonereum.
-Another interesting group is donors of Ethereum foundation.
-We decide to reward them for fun.
+Another interesting group is Donors of Ethereum foundation.
+We decided to reward them for fun.

 <table style="text-align: left">
     <thead style="text-align: center">